 Earnest Money Agreement (Sales Contract)

-An interest rate which does not change during the term of the loan.
+An interest rate that does not change during the term of the loan

-A written letter signed by the individual giving funds for the purpose of buying a home which states there is no obligation to repay the sum of money being given.
+A written letter signed by the individual giving funds for the purpose of buying a home stating there is no obligation to repay the sum of money being given

-Income Total monthly income earned before taxes or other deductions.
+Total monthly income earned before taxes or other deductions

 Home Equity Line of Credit (HELOC)

-Generally a published number or percentage, such as the yield on the One-Year Treasury Bill, which is used to compute the interest rate for an adjustable rate mortgage.
+Generally a published number or percentage, such as the yield on the One-Year Treasury Bill, that is used to compute the interest rate for an adjustable rate mortgage

 A loan that exceeds the Fannie Mae legislated mortgage amount, which is currently $333,700.
 Jumbos are also called non-conforming loans.

-Describes the location of the property which has been recorded at the county.
+Describes the location of the property that has been recorded at the county

 A fee paid to the lender for processing a loan application.
 The origination fee is stated in the form of points.
 One point equals one percent of the mortgage amount.